eric-brechemier/within/README.md

 * `version` - string, the version of the library
 * `missing` - object, initially null, value of the `'missing'` event published when a subscription is created before the target property has been set.
-The event object has two properties: o space - string, the name of the data space o property - string, the name of the property with no value
+The event object has two properties:
+  * space - string, the name of the data space
+  * property - string, the name of the property with no value

 RELEASE HISTORY
 ---------------